little-scale/static_gesture_cnn/README.md

-# Gesture CNN OSC Interface
+# Static Gesture CNN

 A Python script implementing a 1D CNN for classifying static gestures from landmark data sent via OSC.
 The script supports training, inference, and feature extraction, with a set of OSC commands for interaction.

+Useful in conjunction with mediapipe scripts such as: https://github.com/little-scale/mediapipe-js-osc

 ---